hackclub/slash-z/README.md

 Flow:

+- Launch: load state of Airtable into ZoomMachine (only currently active calls?)
 - `/` creates new meeting in Zoom
+  - "The host has another meeting in progress".
+Cycles between accounts if active meetings in progress.
 - Meeting goes to ZoomMachine which regularly checks whether participants join.
+Only applies to currently active calls:
+  - First participant to join becomes host
-Updates Slack as participants join.
-After certain amount of inactivity, close the call.
+  - Updates Slack as participants join
+  - After certain amount of inactivity, close the call

+Next steps:

+- UX of posted call in Slack
+- Update Slack as participants join and leave
+- First participant to join becomes host
+- Load and dump data to Airtable (assumption is that only one instances of `slash-z` is running at a time, I think)

+Before launch:

+- Zoom call passwords